Mikaela/mikaela.github.io/pages/matrix.markdown

 - Do you have a [Draupnir](https://github.com/the-draupnir-project/Draupnir)/[Mjolnir](https://github.com/matrix-org/mjolnir)?
   `!draupnir protections enable <protection-name-here>` might help you.
-Consider especially `FirstMessageIsImageProtection` (ban user if their first user is an image), `MentionLimitProtection` (remove messages if they spam ping many users), `MessageIsMediaProtection` (remove files containing media), `MessageIsVoiceProtection` (remove voice messages).
+Consider especially `FirstMessageIsImageProtection` (ban user if their first message is an image), `MentionLimitProtection` (remove messages if they spam ping many users), `MessageIsMediaProtection` (remove files containing media), `MessageIsVoiceProtection` (remove voice messages).
 For more information see `!draupnir protections` and `!draupnir help`.